 Introducing a new tablet experience for 2-in-1 convertible PCs!
 (Build 18970)

-We are beginning to roll out a new tablet experience for 2-in-1 convertible PCs as a Beta to Windows Insiders.
+Now available: a new tablet experience for 2-in-1 convertible PCs as a Beta to Windows Insiders.

 This new experience allows users entering tablet posture to stay in the familiar desktop experience without interruption, plus a few key touch improvements: